NoelDeMartin/vue-modals/README.md

 </Modal>
 ```

 Finally, if you want to create your own modal wrapper, you can use `useModal()`.
 This will expose a couple of utilities you can use to work with the modal.
-By default, modals are removed from the down when closed, but you can pass the `{ removeOnClose: false }` option to disable it.
+By default, modals are removed from the DOM when closed, but you can pass the `{ removeOnClose: false }` option to disable it.
 If you do, make sure to call `remove()` to remove it yourself.
 Combined with `visible`, and using the native `<Transition>`, you can achieve the same result as the `<Modal>` component to customize it on your own:

 ```vue
 <template>